doron227/Apartment_discount-/README.md

 ## Description:

-Three Python scripts aim to alert the user about the existence of a lottery in the city that interests the user and at the appropriate price.
-Apartment at a discount (price per tenant)
-"Discount Apartment" is the flagship program initiated by the State of Israel with the aim of making it easier for the homeless to buy their first apartment under preferential conditions.
-"Discount apartment" is a general name for the variety of housing programs of the Ministry of Construction and Housing and the Israel Lands Authority: target price, reduced price, price for tenants and apartment for rent.
+The aim of the Three python scripts is to alert the user about the existence of potential lotteres in the city that are of interest and at an appropriate price for the  user.
+Apartment at a discount (price per tenant) or  "Discount Apartment" is the flagship program initiated by the State of Israel with the goal of making it easier and accessible for homeless people to purchase their first apartment under preferential conditions.
+"Discount apartment" is a general term for the variety of housing programs within the Ministry of Construction & Housing and the Israel Lands Authority.
+It’s definition includes target price, reduced price, price for tenants and apartments for rent.

 ## The process includes several steps: